geekxx/sm-assistant/test_data/meeting_transcripts/daily_standup_2024-01-18.md

 Alright team, thanks for the updates.
 Remember we have sprint review tomorrow at 3 PM.
 Have a great day everyone!

 **Meeting End:** 9:14 AM

----

-**Action Items:**
-1. Jane to follow up with infrastructure team on Redis cluster timeline
-2. Bob and Alice to pair on mobile CSS issues at 2 PM
-3. Team to reassess rate limiting story timeline in tomorrow's standup

-**Mood Assessment:**
-- Team seems positive and collaborative
-- Good proactive communication about blockers
-- Strong willingness to help each other (pairing offer)
-- Appropriate concern about sprint goal impact